Religious Studies (REL)

 An introduction to the historical development of Islam together with its basic beliefs and practices, from the time of Muhammad to the modern period.
 The prophet Muhammad, the Qur'an and Hadith, the Shari'ah, Kalam, Shiism, Sufism, and Islamic modernism will be examined.

-Attributes: Asian Studies Course, Medieval, Ren & Reform Studies, Non-Western Studies (GEP), Religious Difference Course, Theology Level 2, Undergraduate
+Attributes: Asian Studies Course, CCC: Mission: Global Citizenship, CCC: Religious Studies, Medieval, Ren & Reform Studies, GEP: Non-Western Studies, GEP: Religious Difference, Theology Level 2, Undergraduate

 REL 261 Hinduism (3 credits)